inveniosoftware/docs-invenio-rdm/docs/operate/customize/audit-logs.md

 **Audience**: Instance staff / Content managers / Site administrators

-InvenioRDM can store audit log events for record related actions performed by the end-users.
+InvenioRDM can store audit log events of actions performed by the end-users.

 In v13, InvenioRDM logs the following actions: